slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

     * After doing the previous case, delete the `<!--` from line 114, then delete the `-->` from line 121.
     * Ideally, the original DOM node for the `<p>` would reappear (but at the very least, we should create a new `<p>`).

+### 10: Undo/Redo ###

+* Delete + undo
+    * Go to line 20
+    * Select to the closing paragraph tag on line 24
+    * Delete
+    * Undo
+    * Note: it should actually be possible to to keep that DOM node across the delete/undo, but it is probably not worthwhile to invest the effort

 ## Operational Transforms vs. Simple Events ##

 Wikipedia offers basic information about [Operational Transformation (OT)](http://en.wikipedia.org/wiki/Operational_transformation).